chris-hjelmfelt/react-ecommerce/README.md

 An e-commerce site made with ReactJS

 ### Features
+* pages of various products
-* product list
+* search bar
 * product details
 * shopping cart

-created from a tutorial at https://www.youtube.com/watch?v=wPQ1-33teR4
+modified from a tutorial at https://www.youtube.com/watch?v=wPQ1-33teR4
-currently: 5:46:30

 ### Libraries used:
 react-router-dom